dileepadrd/python-challenge/readme.md

    * The greatest increase in profits (date and amount) over the entire period
    * The greatest decrease in losses (date and amount) over the entire period

+> Please note that the main files are contain in both .ipynb and .py extensions.
+The reason for this is just for the developing convenience.
+Plus, both files contains the same code.
+For example PyBank/main.py and PyBank/main.ipynb contains the same Python code.

 ## The folder structure

 main.ipynb - this is the main python file.